 Random fact: I went to FIT and worked in fashion for 12 years before becoming a full-time yoga & fitness instructor

 What Lauren teaches at SOUND: Candlelight Flow Yoga

 About Lisa: Lisa initially started practicing yoga to enhance her fitness routine, but before long, yoga became more than just a practice on the mat.
 It is a lifestyle that brings joy, peace, and fulfillment to Lisa’s life.
 Lisa completed her training at the White Lotus Yoga Foundation in Santa Barbara, California alongside her husband, making it an extra special experience.
+Lisa later discovered Antigravity Yoga and immediately fell in love.
+Teaching Antigravity has truly become her passion, and she feels blessed to be able to share her love and knowledge of Antigravity Yoga with her students.
 Lisa is also Therapeutic Yoga certified, Reiki certified, a belly dancer/belly dance instructor, and a Certified Registered Nurse Anesthetist.